-As we gradually return to our campuses, every Buckeye plays an important part in taking care of each other.
+Every Buckeye plays an important part in taking care of each other.
 Because when Buckeyes are safe and healthy, we can stay focused on our endeavors — and on improving lives.

-This website was last updated on Monday, August 10, 2020.
+This website was last updated on Friday, Sept.
+18, 2020.
 Please reference this website for the most up-to-date guidelines.
 The university’s COVID-19 Transition Task Force’s Safe Campus and Scientific Advisory Subgroup will continue monitoring changing conditions and consult with local and state health authorities.
 Recommendations and requirements will be refined as needed.